Bitcoin the Future of Money or a Novelty?

-One bitcoin today is worth roughly $2,500—which goes to show how out-of-whack this cycle’s pet rock, tulip craze or dot-com stock (pick your financial bubble) has gotten.
+One bitcoin today is worth roughly $9,286, which demonstrates how out-of-whack this cycle’s pet rock, tulip craze, or dot-com stock (pick your financial bubble) has gotten.

-Proponents hail the bitcoin as the world’s first virtual currency, forgetting or unaware that 97% of today’s money is virtual.
-Transacted without the use of physical cash, it is instead processed with bank money consisting of computer digits.
+Proponents hail bitcoin as the world’s first virtual currency, forgetting or unaware that 97% of today’s money is virtual. [i] Transacted without using physical cash, it is instead processed with bank money consisting of computer digits.

 Adam Smith’s big mistake

-- Mitchell Innes, in The Banking Law Journal of May 1913, pointed out the complete lack of proof of money replacing barter: “A moment’s reflection shows that a staple commodity could not be used as money, because, ex hypothesi, the medium of exchange is equally receivable by all members of the community.
+In The Banking Law Journal of May 1913, A. Mitchell Innes pointed out the complete lack of proof of money replacing barter: ‘A moment’s reflection shows that a staple commodity could not be used as money, because, ex hypothesi, the medium of exchange is equally receivable by all members of the community.
 Thus if the fishers paid for their supplies in cod, the traders would equally have to pay for their cod in cod, an obvious absurdity.
-In both these instances in which Adam Smith believes that he has discovered a tangible currency, he has, in fact, merely found—credit.”
+In both these instances in which Adam Smith believes that he has discovered a tangible currency, he has, in fact, merely found—credit.’ [v]

 Yet the myth of barter remains central to capitalism.

 Money evolved from debt, not barter.
-In fact, money is transferable debt.
-Moreover, it is capitalism’s ability to transfer debt, together with the capacity of private banks to create almost unlimited amounts of money that helped give rise to money’s enormous power.
+Money is transferable debt.
+Moreover, it is capitalism’s ability to transfer debt, together with the capacity of private banks to create almost unlimited amounts of money, that helped create its enormous power.

 Not all debt is money, though—only those debts that can be used to pay your tax bill.
-For example, if you borrow money from a friend and provide that friend with a written IOU, that document is not money.
-If, however, you take out a home equity loan for $25,000, you can pay your taxes with that debt.
+For example, if you borrow money from a friend and provide a written IOU, that document is not money.
+If you negotiate a home equity loan for $25,000, you can pay your taxes with that debt.

 The free market myth

-Economists cling to the myth of barter in part because, if money did not evolve from it, their other big theory that markets do best with little involvement from government becomes suspect.
-Furthermore, without the myth of barter a powerful state is required to fuel the growth in capitalistic economies, as a strong state is needed to guarantee the bank-produced money and enforce the debt contracts.
+Economists cling to the myth of barter in part because if money did not evolve from barter, their other theory that markets do best with little involvement from government becomes suspect.
+Furthermore, without the myth of barter, a powerful state is required to fuel growth in capitalist economies.
+A strong state is needed to guarantee the bank-produced money and enforce debt contracts.

-The euro comes to mind.
-If money simply replaced barter and made transactions that would have happened through barter happen faster, thus creating a currency, the euro not backed by a country might make sense.
-If, however, money evolved from debt, and if it needed the support of a sovereign state in order to function, then what country would do that for the euro?
-And which state would back another country’s bank-created money?
+Bitcoin evolved from this flawed theory.
+The euro also comes to mind.
+If money replaced barter and accelerated the transactions that could have happened through barter, creating a currency, the euro, that was not backed by a country might make sense.
+If, however, money evolved from debt, and it needs the support of a sovereign state to function, what country would do that for the euro?
+Which state would back another country’s bank-created money?

 Deregulation of lending

-Because they believe it just replaced barter, most economists think money is not that important.
-Thus, regulating its production makes little sense to them.
+Because they believe it just replaced bartering, most economists think money is not that important; thus, regulating its production makes little sense to them.
 Over the past thirty years, this theory gave the banks the space they needed to go on a massive money-producing binge through their loan-making processes.
-All that debt, though, now weighs on the world’s economies, leading to the low-interest rates and low-growth rates.
+All that debt, though, now weighs on the world’s economies, leading to low-interest rates and low-growth rates.

 If bitcoin is not currency, then what is it?

-Bitcoin is novelty.
-Its value comes from a misplaced view of where money comes from, together with its scarcity.
+Bitcoin is a novelty.
+Its value comes from a misplaced view of where the money comes from, together with its scarcity.
 (Bitcoin’s founder, Satoshi Nakamoto, limited the number of bitcoins to be mined.)

-If demand for bitcoins remains high, and with a fixed supply, the bitcoin’s price could stay high.
-But if demand shrinks as investors move on to the next novelty, the bitcoin’s value could suffer a fate similar to that of many Internet stocks after the dot-com bubble.
+If the demand for bitcoin remains high, with a fixed supply, the bitcoin’s price could stay high.
+But if demand shrinks as investors move on to the next novelty, the bitcoin’s value could suffer a fate like that of many Internet stocks after the dot-com bubble burst.